Rakjlou/42-exam-trainer/README.md

 # 42-exam-trainer
 A quick and easy program to train 42 exams.
 Only exam 02 is supported for now.
+## Install
+This program uses `gcc` and `valgrind`, be sure  you got that covered.
+Besides that, just clone the repository where you want.

 ## Usage
-Copy this repo via `git clone` or anything else.
-Then enter the trainer directory, and simply:
 ```bash
 ./exam-trainer.sh
 ```
-Now don't say `LET'S GO !!` to anyone, and you're good :)
+Now don't say `LET'S GO !!` to anyone, and you should be good.

 ## Features
 - Interactive, just like `examshell` (more or less)